 \subsubsection{Impact of the target entropy $H_{\textrm{target}}$}

-To investigate the influence of the target entropy $H_{\textrm{target}}$, we fix all other hyperparameters and vary $H_{\textrm{target}}$ from 1.5 to 5.0.
-As shown in Figure~\ref{fig:H_target_effect}, both Cora and WikiCS exhibit relatively stable performance across a broad range of $H_{\textrm{target}}$ values.
-Interestingly, even when $H_{\textrm{target}}$ is set to a relatively low value, the model can still achieve superior accuracy.
-This indicates that the adaptive balancing mechanism dynamically adjusts the balance between alignment and uniformity during training, effectively compensating for suboptimal preset entropy targets.
-Therefore, {\framework} does not require precise manual tuning of $H_{\textrm{target}}$, demonstrating robustness and self-calibration capability across different entropy configurations.
+To examine the sensitivity to the target entropy $H_{\textrm{target}}$, we fix all other hyperparameters and vary $H_{\textrm{target}}$ from 1.5 to 5.0.
+Fig.~\ref{fig:H_target_effect} reports the resulting node classification accuracy and clustering NMI on Cora and WikiCS.
+Overall, both metrics remain relatively stable across a broad range of $H_{\textrm{target}}$ values on both datasets, suggesting that {\framework} is not overly sensitive to the exact choice of the target entropy.
+Notably, {\framework} maintains competitive performance even at lower target values, indicating that the adaptive balancing mechanism can adjust the binding--dispersion trade-off during training and compensate for suboptimal preset targets.
+This self-calibration behavior reduces the need for precise manual tuning of $H_{\textrm{target}}$ and improves the reliability of using {\framework} across different datasets.